 3.4.2 Scanning Electron Microscopy analysis:

 The Izod impact samples were used for the electron microscopy where unnotched samples of each of the blend samples, base sample B*, and the carbon fiber samples of each of the 3 wt. % samples of different lengths (0.5,1,2 inch) were scanned, where the samples were notched cryogenically as samples were submerged in liquid nitrogen for approximately 1 minute, then were fractured with the help of a chisel and hammer.
-The fractured samples were affixed to aluminum stubs using high vacuum carbon tabs and subsequently coated with approximately 30 nm of gold in an Emscope Sputter Coater model SC 500..
+The fractured samples were affixed to aluminum stubs using high vacuum carbon tabs and subsequently coated with approximately 30 nm of gold in an Emscope Sputter Coater model SC 500.
 The mounted samples were put inside the vacuum chamber and examined in JOEL 6610LV (tungsten harpin emitter) scanning electron microscope (JEOL Ltd., Tokyo, Japan).
 Observations were made in 50x, 100x, 200x and 1000x.

 CHAPTER 4.
 RESULTS AND DISCUSSION